1. What is BFS?

 There are many extraordinary and intensive opportunities at Penn, each with their own rigors.
 Amazing educational experiences here are simply the norm, and it’s true that worthwhile things tend to be demanding, and sometime force us to make choices.
 For example, students whose home school is the College and who are doing Integrated Studies will be unable simultaneously to complete the requirements for the College’s intensive biological science program, the Valegos Scholars Program.
 Students who are pursuing a dual degree with a professional school may be able to simultaneously complete an intensive or dual-degree program (like for example Huntsman, LSM, or Nursing and Health Care Management) while also being able to complete the requirements for BFS in their professional school.
 These students will NOT be eligible for Integrated Studies.
 Contact your pre-major advisor for more information.

-4. What are the Requirements for the BFS Program and Certificate?
+4. What are the Requirements for the BFS Program?

 a.
 Benjamin Franklin Scholars are expected to take challenging courses that extend beyond their major and distributional requirements.
 Starting with the class of 2015, Scholars must have taken and passed at least one BFS seminar by the end of their sophomore year, two by the end of the junior year, and three by the end of the senior year.
 Students admitted before the class of 2015 must take and pass at least one BFS seminar by the end of their freshman year or their first year as a Benjamin Franklin Scholar, and must pass at least four BFS seminars in order to graduate as a Benjamin Franklin Scholar.
 Students admitted to the program in their freshman or sophomore years must take at least one BFS seminar per semester until they have reached the benchmarks described above.
 All courses must be taken for a grade.
 BENF 099 Independent Study does not count as a Benjamin Franklin Seminar.